koslib/go-nats-demo/README.md

 * Async messages can define their binding functions
 * Timeouts are configurable in pretty much anything
 * Simple and clean Go APIs
+* Wildcards support in topics/subjects
+* Messages can be acked manually
+* Message requeue

 ## Disclaimer